cloudlinux/kuberdock-docker/docker/docs/userguide/containers/networkingcontainers.md

     --- 172.17.0.2 ping statistics ---
     44 packets transmitted, 0 received, 100% packet loss, time 43185ms

-After a bit, use CTRL-C to end the `ping` and you'll find the ping failed.
-That is because the two container are running on different networks.
+After a bit, use `CTRL-C` to end the `ping` and you'll find the ping failed.
+That is because the two containers are running on different networks.
 You can fix that.
-Then, use CTRL-C to exit the container.
+Then, use the `exit` command to close the container.

 Docker networking allows you to attach a container to as many networks as you like.
 You can also attach an already running container.
 Go ahead and attach your running `web` app to the `my-bridge-network`.